Skip to main content

 Being the first in your family to attend college means navigating the world of higher education without much guidance from home.
 Sheridan knew that to get the research experiences she wanted while in college, she was going to have to look for funding opportunities.

-“First-generation students don’t know where to go for scholarships or who to
+“First-generation students don’t know where to go for scholarships

 By Richard LeComte